Win the War Tomorrow 3:510:00/3:51

 Chase was born in New York and grew up in Paris, France, which influenced his love for languages, art, poetry, literature, and croissants.

 “Growing up I learned 5 languages to varying degrees of proficiency.
 I speak French fluently but I am most proud of Spanish because I learned it primarily by listening repeatedly to audiobooks of “Harry Potter” until my parents wanted to throttle me.” says Chase.

 “Foremost, I am not linear.
 I love creativity and have always been inspired to add, change or modify things I find interesting.
 From early on I was always drawn to music, acting, creative writing, filmmaking, and art.
 I have acted in films, performed in Musical Theatre, Busk in London, and was even a virtual character in the video game Beyond: Two Souls.

-After a stint with the National Youth Theatre he discovered he had a baritone singing voice.
+After a summer session with the National Youth Theatre he discovered he had a baritone singing voice when he returned to Paris.
 Vocal lessons started in earnest until his parents decided to pack him off to boarding school in Cumbria.
 "A beautiful place, rather remote, but where I could study what I wanted - literature, art, and drama.
-It was an absolute revelation to me that this was even possible", says Chase
+It was an absolute revelation to me that this was even possible", says Chase.

 The falling of a Leaf